stelioshalk/ETL-pipeline-for-I94-immigration-data/README.md

 3. Drop rows with missing IATA codes from I94 data.

 # Quality checks
-At the end of the etl, there two data quality checks.
+At the end of the etl, there four data quality checks.
 The script checks the number of rows in two tables and prints a warning message if the tables have zero rows.
+In two other data quality checks, we check if there unexpected null values in two different tables.

 # How to run the project.
 1. You need to create an AWS account, create an S3 bucket and a Redshift cluster.
 Congiure the dl.cfg file with all required access key,secret plus the redshift connection details.
 Additionally you need an IAM_ROLE attached to your redshift cluster.
 The role should have the AWSGlueConsoleFullAccess policy which is required for linking the parquet files as external tables.